kowainik/membrain/README.md

 This data type stores every memory internally as bits.
 However, unit multiplier is stored as type-level natural number.
-This approach allows to represent different units with low amount of boilerplate.
+This approach allows to represent different units and implement instances for them with low amount of boilerplate.

-`membrain` implements various useful functions to work with `Memory`: smart constructors, conversion functions, pretty displaying, parsing, numeric functions, type-safe wrappers around functions from `base`.
+`membrain` implements various useful functions to work with `Memory`:

+1. Smart constructors.
+2. Conversion functions.
+3. Pretty displaying.
+4. Dependently-typed parsing.
+5. Numeric functions.
+6. Type-safe wrappers around functions from `base`.

 ## Acknowledgement